sted0011/bef/_posts/2017-05-20-web-development.markdown

 Beyond websites, I can build and tailor email templates, often delivering them through MailChimp, Microsoft Dynamics 365, and Marketo.

+I'm also working in Sketch and Invision on personal app design and prototyping projects.

 > Digital design is like painting, except the paint never dries. <cite>― Neville Brody</cite>